Homotopy finiteness of some DG categories from algebraic geometry: Matrix factorizations

 is a quasi-inverse to the functor \eqref{eq:equiv_stable_cat} (for $\cA=MF_{ex}(\cC,W))$), hence it is an equivalence.
 Since the class $\Inj MF_{ex}(\cC,W)$ is additively generated by objects $Cone(\id_F),$ the assertion is proved.

 2) This follows directly from 1).
-Indeed, the natural functor is a localization, and its kernel is generated by short exact triples in $MF_{ab}(\cC,W).$ Similarly, by definition, the natural functor is also a localization, and its kernel is generated by totalizations of short exact triples in $MF_{ab}(\cC,W).$ This proves 2).
+Indeed, the natural functor is a localization, and its kernel is generated by short exact sequences in $MF_{ab}(\cC,W).$ Similarly, by definition, the natural functor is also a localization, and its kernel is generated by totalizations of short exact sequences in $MF_{ab}(\cC,W).$ Altogether, we have a commutative square of exact functors

+Both horizontal arrows and the left vertical arrow are localizations, hence so is the right vertical arrow.
+Its kernel equals to $q_1(\ker \Tot)$ and is therefore generated by $Cone(\id_F),$ $F\in MF_{ab}(\cC,W).$ This proves 2).